IBM/workshop-quarkus-openshift-reactive-messaging/README.md

 <kbd><img src="images/demo-1-video-small.gif" /></kbd>

 The next diagram explains the flow between the different components and microservices.
-This workshop only uses the highlighted services.

 The API client 'Submissions' triggers the REST API of the 'Articles' service to create new articles.
 The 'Articles' service sends a message to the 'Web-API' service via 'Kafka'.
 The 'Web-API' provides a streaming endpoint that the web application 'Web-App' consumes.